 Meanwhile over at Durant’s mansion, several crime lords have gathered as Claude presents them with a solution to their lack of “leadership in this city”.
 From there, the men become shocked to see Robert standing among them once again.
 Durant then demonstrates his new clone body to his fellow gangsters, complete with detachable head.
 However, a fellow goon named Tony felt the need to make a joke about Robert’s new pop-off head as he hears that and initially threatens to slice his finger off with his cigar trimmer.
 Durant then decides against it and instead, he rips Tony’s arm off.
 Later, a maid named Maria is cleaning up the bloody mess left behind by the incident as Robert tells Bellasarious that he enjoyed his demonstration of reasserted power as it turns out that they’re going to join forces and rule over L.A.’s “fragmented mobs” by bringing them together as one unit.
 When Claude then asks how they’re going to deal with Darkman, Durant assures him that “it’s been taken care of”.

 Over at the Murnau-Sprang Medical Center, Julie is feeling emotionally distraught due to Darkman’s recent action and feels that he could be anyone she comes across.
-As she attempts to leave, the actual Dr. Coe shows up as expresses her uncertainty on whether is real or a false identity.
-Suddenly, they’re approached by a group of thugs show up and proceed to kidnap Hastings before telling Donald to inform “him” to meet them at “the old Strack project”.
+As she attempts to leave, the actual Dr. Coe shows up as she expresses her uncertainty on whether he’s real or a false identity.
+Suddenly, they’re approached by a group of thugs who proceed to kidnap Hastings before telling Donald to inform “him” to meet them at “the old Strack project”.
 After they take their leave (even locking the staircase door so that no one would follow them), Peyton arrives and learns about the recent hijacking, including the meet-up place.
 As such, he ducks into a room and discards both his facial mask & trenchcoat before escaping through the window.
-As he runs across the rooftops towards his destination, he ponders about how the corrupted elite have been able to bump off the city’s destitute while the public ignores their action and that he hasn’t been confronting them due to his own self woe.
+As he runs across the rooftops towards his destination, he ponders about how the corrupted elite have been able to bump off the city’s destitute while the public ignores their actions and that he hasn’t been confronting them due to his own self woe.
 Now, it’s become personal due to the abduction of his former girlfriend.

 Eventually, he arrives at the construction site for Strack City as he notices Robert carrying Julie while he’s climbing the unfinished building.
 Darkman ultimately catches up and manages to tackle Durant before he discovers his foe’s newly-detachable head.
 This distracts him long enough for the rest of Robert’s body to attack him, though Peyton manages to grab a nearby hook and save himself.

 From there, he tells Julie to get in the elevator.
-However, she’s took exhausted and distraught to do so.
-As Darkman gets assaulted, Robert tells her that she’ll force her to watching him mutilate her prior boyfriend.
+However, she’s too exhausted and distraught to do so.
+As Darkman gets assaulted, Robert tells her that she’ll force her to watch him mutilate her prior boyfriend.
 Peyton then receives a vicious and damaging hit to his ribs before telling her to get in the elevator, to which she finally does and makes her way down to the ground.
 As the police begin to arrive at the construction site, Durant says that the Metropolitan Club has lacked leadership ever since Lowell’s death and that he intends to take over that organization.

-Darkman charges at the disembodied head in an attempt to stop him, but he once again doesn’t notices Robert’s body as it manages to trip him over the side.
-Peyton manages to grab the ledge, but he’s unable to pull himself up due to his broken ribs.
+Darkman charges at the disembodied head in an attempt to stop him, but he once again doesn’t notice Robert’s body as it manages to trip him over the side.
+Peyton manages to grab onto the ledge, but he’s unable to pull himself up due to his broken ribs.
 As his head rejoins with his body, Durant grabs Darkman’s wrist and pulls him up as he exclaims that this is why he had Julie kidnapped and that he didn’t have his henchmen here in order to personally get his revenge.
 Just then, a ground-level police officer tells him to “let that man go”.
 Robert decides to comply as he drops Peyton down towards the concrete base, while Hastings tearfully watches.
 Fortunately, Darkman managed to twist and flail enough to redirect himself towards the water as he ultimately lands there instead.
-However, Julie arrives and doesn’t see him come back up as Issue 5 ends her up screaming Peyton’s name in terror while Durant smokes his cigar.
+However, Julie arrives and doesn’t see him come back up as Issue 5 ends with her screaming Peyton’s name in terror while Durant smokes his cigar.

 Issue 6 opens with Hastings wearily informing Officer Kelso on what happened.
 Meanwhile, Robert rejoins Claude and gets praised for taking out Darkman.
 However, Durant says that he won’t feel completely satisfied until they comb the nearby rivers and piers until he sees his foe’s deceased body for himself.
 As the morning sun dawns upon the city, a shanty town and its large group of homeless citizens soon discover an unconscious Darkman floating into their area.